mushipeas/putio_autodelete/README.md

                             Config file containing running parameters.
 This can be used instead of any other args. i.e "config.ini" or "/home/config.ini" See README for details.
+    -d DRYRUN, --dryrun DRYRUN
+                            Shows files to delete but does not delete anything.

 ### Config.ini:
 The program can be run with a config file, as: